ErikBjare/ErikBjare.github.io/_wiki/amazing-oss.md

    - Supports encrypting all files stored on such remotes, this way they won't even know what you store there.
 As it should be.
  - Early stage IPFS support

-I won't try to explain git-annex here, as it's too daunting a task.
+I won't try to explain git-annex here, as it's too daunting a task and better done by the documentation.
 But if you are interested in archiving or simply have a lot of files (possibly spread across computers) that you need to structure better, you should definitely check out git-annex.

-### Using together with git-annex
+### Using together with Syncthing

 Syncthing is in many ways the perfect complement to git-annex.
-Syncthing is great at syncing files, while git-annex is great at archiving. git-annex can sync files too (that's a prime reason why it's so great at archiving) but it's not optimal for often changed files since each change would require a commit in the git-annex (I think there are other reasons for not using git-annex for often changed files, but I won't go into them).
+Syncthing is great at syncing files, while git-annex is great at archiving.
+While git-annex can also sync files (that's a prime reason why it's so great at archiving) it's not optimal for often changed files since each change would require a commit in the git-annex (I think there are other reasons for not using git-annex for often changed files, but I won't go into them).

 How I use them together: